 Colorado National Monument is absolutely worth visiting if you are driving through the area, but may not be worth a significant detour.
 There are plenty of spectacular red rock landscapes, deep canyons, and towering sandstone monolith to enjoy.

 How long does it take to drive through Colorado National Monument?

-To drive from one entrance to the other along the Rim Rock Drive takes just under an hour.
-However, budget for at least 2-3 hours to give yourself time to stop at the many incredible viewpoints.
+The drive from one entrance of Grand Canyon NM to the other via the Rim Rock Drive takes just under one hour without stops.
+Most visitors require 2-3 hours to complete the drive with stops.

 Where do I enter Colorado National Monument?

 There are two entrances to Colorado National Monument: Fruita (west) entrance and Grand Junction (east) entrance.
 The 23-mile scenic Rim Rock Drive connects the two.
 You can begin your adventure through this beautiful park at either entrance.